MontiCore/montiarc/docs/GettingStarted/ElevatorSystem/Behavior.md

 Otherwise, it stays in the same position.
 The motor always outputs its current position.

 !!! info "Hint"
-    Inside tick transitions, we can only read from synchronous ports and not event ports.
+    Inside epsilon transitions, we can only read from synchronous ports and not event ports.
 Since they only have a value once an event has been received.

 === "Motor.arc"
     ```montiarc